 A good example of creative thinking at the office is brainstorming.
 We often need to brainstorm, whether we’re working on a new project individually or with others.
 Brainstorming is a common part of many meetings, so you’re probably familiar with it.
 It’s hard to brainstorm properly when we close ourselves off and refuse to be open to the ideas of ourselves and others.
 But if we believe there are no stupid ideas and try to be as creative in our thinking as we can be, we will succeed.

-4. Having a creative hobby helps you focus more
+4. It helps you focus more

 Think about how you feel on a Monday morning after a weekend of drinking and watching TV.
 Probably not the greatest.
 While many of us like to relax through drinking and eating junk food and believe, it’s important to unwind on the weekends, think about replacing those not so healthy habits with some creative ones.
 Why not adopt a creative hobby?
 If you can spend your weekends writing that novel you’ve always dreamed of writing, for instance, you will feel satisfied and happy, and can focus more on your job because you exercised the artistic part of your brain.

 You can remember things much better and even concentrate more if you draw, according to experts.
 So embrace what you love to do outside of the office and watch your career success increase.

 How does it do that?
 By making you a more well-rounded, interesting person.
 Consider two candidates who are in the applying for the same position.
 They both have graduate degrees and sparkling resumes.
 But one of them has a passion for watercolor painting and is part of a jazz band.
 The other seems to have no hobbies.
 Which one is more likely to be hired?
 It’s probably the former because being creative makes you a more fascinating person, and there is more to being employable than simply your skills and education.